zac-heisey/murray-lampert/_posts/2017-10-16-cool-landscaping-for-warm-san-diego-nights.md

 categories:
 - Outdoor Spaces
 featured-image: "/uploads/cool-landscaping-trends.jpg"
-excerpt: Make the most of your San Diego outdoor living space with these hot landscaping trends to keep your outdoor space cool.
+description: Make the most of your San Diego outdoor living space with these hot landscaping trends to keep your outdoor space cool.
 author: Gregg Cantor
 layout: blocks